 - Keep medication in its original container and clearly labeled

 - Assure your medication is legal to carry into the country

 - Bring a doctor’s note listing medication and why you are taking it

 Meet with Your Doctor Before Traveling Abroad

 DIS recommends that you talk to your doctor about your plans to travel abroad well in advance.
 As part of this conversation, ask your doctor if they have any concerns with you receiving enough of your prescription medication for the duration of your time abroad.
 If your insurance only allows a limited amount of prescription at a time and this isn’t enough for your term abroad, call your insurance company and ask for an exception.
 A copy of your acceptance from DIS will often assist your appeal for additional coverage.
 Some students have been unable to receive an exception and have had to pay out of pocket for the additional month(s).
 If this is your situation, ask if you can later file for reimbursement from the insurance company.

 The Danish Health Authority limits the amount and type of medication that can be carried into the country.
 Generally, any type of medication that contains amphetamine, benzodiazepine, methylphenidate, and other euphoriants has import restrictions, which limits the amount that can be carried into Denmark to a 14-day supply.
 Read more about the Danish Health Authority here.

 If the medication does not contain euphoriants, you are generally allowed to bring a supply of three months through Danish customs.
 Importing illegal medication to Denmark may result in having the medication seized, receiving a fine, or other repercussions.

-When you have medication to bring to Denmark, or have a supply that abides by the Danish legislation, make sure to bring:
+When you have medication to bring to Denmark, make sure to bring: